 All of these have big bright pictures on every page, and the first three are rhymed, which makes it a lot easier for a beginning Dad to get off to a good reading-out-loud start; these will make you sound good!

-- A camping spree with Mr. Magee by Chris Van Dusen – it has two great sequels
+- A camping spree with Mr. Magee by Chris Van Dusen – it has 2 great sequels

 - Tikki Tikki Tembo by Arlene Mosel – a favorite of millions for the last 40 years

-- The Little Ships by Louise Borden – Dunkirk is in the news right now, and this is a stirring account
+- The Little Ships by Louise Borden – this is a stirring WWII account suitable for the very young, about the bravery of ordinary folk

-- James Herriot’s Treasury for Children – a big book with eight sweet stories for animal-loving children
+- James Herriot’s Treasury for Children – a big book with 8 sweet stories for animal-loving children

-- The Mr. Putter and Tabby series by Cynthia Rylant – an old man and his cat, and his wonderful neighbor and her trouble-making dog
+- Mr. Putter and Tabby series by Cynthia Rylant – an old man and his cat, and his wonderful neighbor and her trouble-making dog – 23 books in all.

-- The Piggie and Elephant series by Mo Willems – 20 books, most of which require from the reader only the ability to do just two different voices
+- Piggie and Elephant series by Mo Willems – an Abbot and Costello-like duo of Piggie and Elephant getting into all sorts of antics.
+29 books, most of which require from the reader only the ability to do just two different voices

 BOOKS WITH PICTURES